August 9, 2021

 - Don’t forget to do the right click on the actual report to see what kind of options are available.
 This applies not only to the Exploration reports.

-I hope that you are now more familiar with the Exploration reports in Google Analytics 4.
+I hope that you are now more familiar with the Free Form reports in Google Analytics 4.
 It can definitely be tricky to get started (especially if you are not experienced with doing ad-hoc reports) but practice makes it perfect.

 Eventually, you will get used to it.
 Also, I really hope that in the near future, we will have a community template gallery for reports in the analysis hub.
 That would save us a lot of time.
 If you are reading this paragraph and you already have the community template gallery, well, then good for you 🙂 I wish I had it sooner.